Automatically moves small items, then continues with strong suction and deeper edge-and-corner cleaning for low-effort daily floor care.

 Edge & corners

-This is where it stands out: FlexiArm mop + brush extend into corners/edges and, paired with the arm’s obstacle handling, leaves less missed perimeter than typical round bots.
+This is a strong point: FlexiArm mop + brush extend into corners and along edges, and the arm’s obstacle handling can reduce missed perimeter areas compared with typical round robots.

-With 108 known items plus up to 50 you define, the bot can move light household obstacles (under ~300 g), then re-clean blocked areas.
-It won’t declutter a room of heavy stuff, but for socks, towels, sandals, tissues, charging cables, etc., it’s genuinely useful.
+With 108 recognized items plus up to 50 you can define, the robot can move light obstacles (under ~300 g), then re-clean blocked areas.
+It won’t “clean up” a messy room, but for socks, towels, sandals, tissues, and similar small items, it can make daily cleaning far more consistent.

 The dock & ownership experience

-• Consumables: side brush, main brushes, filters, and mop pads are typical recurring costs.
+- Consumables: side brush, main brushes, filters, and mop pads are normal ongoing costs.

-Annoyances: The dustbin is on the small side (~180 ml), so homes with lots of pet hair may need to empty more frequently if you don’t pair the Z70 with an auto-empty accessory.
+Annoyances: The dustbin is on the small side (about 180 ml), so heavy-shedding homes may need more frequent emptying unless your bundle includes auto-empty where available.

 Value & price context